 The pelvis is a ring-like structure of bones located at the lower end of the trunk which consists of two halves, each one contains three bones, the ilium, ischium, and pubis.

-Pelvic fractures are seen most frequently in young and healthy cats and are typically the result of significant trauma from automobile accident or falls from a height.
+Pelvic fractures are seen most frequently in young and healthy cats and are typically the result of significant trauma from an automobile accident or fall from a height.
 Internal injuries are common in cats with a broken pelvis, which can affect the urinary tract, thorax or nerve damage.

 - The cat or may not be able to walk (our cat who received a pelvic fracture was able to run away and hide under a bush)

 - External wounds and abrasions

 - Urinary dysfunction

 Any cat with a suspected trauma should see a veterinarian, even if he or she appears well.

 Take extreme care with a cat who has a suspected broken pelvis; the cat as still as possible to prevent further trauma.

 The veterinarian will carefully examine the cat and obtain a history from you.
 It may be possible to feel the break during the physical examination; an x-ray can confirm the diagnosis.

 He may also wish to perform chest x-rays to check for internal injuries.